-Discovery has made the commitment to ensure our offerings for children in all components of our day align with what we believe children deserve.
+Discovery has made the commitment to ensure our offerings for children in all components of our day align with our values & what we believe children deserve.
 After research, community engagement, and connecting with dietitians, the decision that needed to be made was clear.
+We are committed to providing healthy, plant-based meals & snacks with a focus on nutrition, enjoyment & sustainability.

 When children are in our care, Discovery is responsible for ensuring children receive 50% of their required nutrients from morning snack, lunch, and afternoon snack.